SFTtech/openage/doc/code/converter/architecture_overview.md

 be one `Unit` object from AoE2 or a `GameEntity` instance from the openage API.
 Entity objects are mutable and can have any number of attributes assigned to them.
 In the converter, they are used to model the more complex structures from Genie games such as units, civilizations and techs.
-The transition to the nyan API objects is also done utilizing etntity objects.
+The transition to the nyan API objects is also done utilizing entity objects.

 ### Service